 · Consider non-professional aspects to your life.
 The interviewer will want to see that you maintain a balanced quotidian existence and might inquire about your hobbies or what you do for fun.

 · Answer technical questions confidently and to the best of your ability, but don't make up answers.

 Think up some responses in advance, but arrive ready to discuss your resume, past work experience and degree.
 Interviewers will want you to prove why you deserve to work at the company with which you're interviewing.
 Highlight your well-rounded life.
 In any financial job, you'll want to show you've got a brain for number crunching, but you'll want to mention things you do outside of work as well.

 An interview in accounting and finance is similar to other interviews, although employers will expect a little extra out of you.
 Some additional skills they'll be looking for that you should highlight:

-– demonstrate your ability to convey complex accounting practices compellingly.
+- Communication– demonstrate your ability to convey complex accounting practices compellingly.

-– show that you know how financial terms work and what they mean.
+- Technical Literacy– show that you know how financial terms work and what they mean.

-– you’ll be expected to work on documents with many moving parts.
+- Ability to Multitask– you'll be expected to work on documents with many moving parts.

-– let the employer see that your energy for the job drives your performance.
+- Passion– let the employer see that your energy for the job drives your performance.

-– employers will need to count on you as the fundamental bedrock of any business.
+- Reliability– employers will need to count on you as the fundamental bedrock of any business.